Best Home Warranty Companies in New Jersey

 Home warranty companies in New Jersey are regulated by the state's Division of Consumer Affairs.
 If you think a company hasn't held up its end of the contract, you can file a report with the Division of Consumer Affairs online or by calling.

-Trying to understand a bad contract can feel overwhelming, which is why New Jersey law requires that all contracts are “written in a simple, clear, understandable, and easily readable way.”
-Most of the other terms laid out in New Jersey’s Service Contracts Act are fairly standard, defining various words for legal purposes and establishing cancellation policies that companies must adhere to.
+Reading a bad contract can feel overwhelming, which is why New Jersey law requires that all contracts be "written in a simple, clear, understandable and easily readable way."
+Most of the other terms laid out in New Jersey's Service Contracts Act are fairly standard, defining various words for legal purposes and establishing cancellation policies that companies must adhere to.

 If you're buying a new home in New Jersey, you will receive a home warranty as part of the closing process, but these warranties are different from most home warranties available for older homes.